 Claims can sometimes be tricky and will often involve proving to an insurance company why their client was liable for your injuries.
 Where you’re not able to do this, you could lose out on any compensation you may be entitled to.
 Therefore, we would always advise having specialist legal representation.
 As we continue, we’ll explain what the solicitors from our panel will do during the claims process to try and secure the maximum compensation for you.
 We’ll also review how long personal injury claims take and the time limits that apply.

-What Steps Should You Take Before Contacting A Solicitor?
+What Steps Should You Take If You Want To Claim Compensation?

 As we mentioned earlier, securing compensation can be difficult.
 To make a successful claim, you will require evidence to show how the accident took place, who caused it and what injuries you sustained.
 Therefore, if you are injured in an accident, we’d suggest that you: